dvdsk/prosesitter.nvim/README.md

 ### Future work
  - support for more queries (PR's are welcome!)
+ - allow easy switching between linting comments, strings and comments and strings
+ - making linting strings more practical by filtering out urls and paths
  - languagetool support for grammer checking
  - ability to hide a specific error
  - function to try and automatically fix an issue